-OT2: "I tried to pick up more to see if they're consistent because we draw the border line between 'three' and 'four'."
-"With the errors, if it's more frequent or rarely.
+OT2: "I tried to pick up more to see if they" re consistent because we draw the border line between "thre" and "four:" "With the errors, if it"s more frequent or rarely.
 And if there were rarely, would they consistent on those kinds of errors like cluster sounds or ... the grammatical errors."

-OT3: "For the first one I did the whole lot of that but afterwards I didn't concentrate just on small errors.
+ota: "For the first one I did the whole lot of that but afterwards I didn"t concentrate just on small errors.
 I just concentrated on the whole ... the whole English samples for number two and number three."
-"Because when number one I found that you're concentrating so much on the errors, you didn't really listen to the whole thing.
-And then what happened (laughter)...yeah ... that's the reason for changing." like my duty to do that."
-OT5: "How often?
-Almost all the time.
-Each time the speaker makes a mistake you'd note that down, remember that mistake and that would influence the rating that you would give.
-If he makes it fluently then it becomes his ... common mistake, right?
-So from ... instead of giving him a 'four' then his grade may fall to a 'three' when he makes too much mistake.
-So you would practically concentrate on all the mistakes he makes."
+"Because when number one I found that you"re concentrating so much on the errors, you didn"t really listen to the whole thing.
+And then what happened (laughter)...yeah ... that"s thereason for changing."

-OT4: "Very often because it was
+OT4: "Very often because it was like my duty to do that."